-We are authorized to issue 80,000,000 shares of common stock and 20,000,000 shares of preferred stock.
+On the completion of this offering, we will be authorized to issue 80,000,000 shares of common stock and 20,000,000 shares of preferred stock.
 Shares of each class have a par value of \$0.001 per share.
 The following description summarizes information about our capital stock.
 You can obtain more comprehensive information about our capital stock by consulting our bylaws and certificate of incorporation, as well as the Delaware General Corporation Law.

-Common Stock
+Common Stool

 As of March 31, 2003, our charter provided for one series of common stock, of which 469,971 shares were issued and outstanding and held of record by 46 shareholders.
-Each share of common stock was exchanged for 40 shares of common stock upon our reincorporation in Delaware on June 26, 2003.
-Fractional shares were rounded to the nearest whole share.
+Each share of common stock will be exchanged for 40 shares of common stock upon our reincorporation in Delaware prior to the time we close this offering.
+Fractional shares will be rounded to the nearest whole share.